denoland/docs/runtime/contribution/style_guide.md

 The filename `mod.ts` follows Rust's convention, is shorter than `index.ts`, and doesn't come with any preconceived notions about how it might work.

-### Exported functions: max 2 args, put the rest into an options object.
+#### Exported functions: max 2 args, put the rest into an options object

 When designing function interfaces, stick to the following rules.